Unboxed-Software/ncn-program-template/simulation-test-detailed-guide.md

 ##### 7.1 Setting the Expected Outcome

+In our simulation, we'll predefine an expected winning outcome for verification purposes.

 Copy and paste the following code at the bottom of your test function:

 ```rust